treigerm/CommonCrawlProcessing/deduped/README.md

 ### Deduping without sharding

 Let's assume that all the raw files you want to dedupe are in `/path/to/raw` and are named `${language_code}.raw.2017_17.xz`.
-You want to store the new deduped files at `/path/to/deduped` and each language already has a deduped file at with the name `/path/to/${language_code}.deduped.xz`.
+You want to store the new deduped files at `/path/to/deduped` and each language already has a deduped file with the name `/path/to/${language_code}.deduped.xz`.
 Then deduping all languages in parallel can be done with:
 ```bash
 cat language.codes | parallel ./dedupe.sh /path/to/raw/{}.2017_17.raw.xz /path/to/deduped {} /path/to/{}.deduped.xz